 Keeping bedding crisp and towels fluffy is a surefire method to raise guest satisfaction.
 But how can you tell if linens need replacing?

-We got in touch with seasoned expert on the topic, Alanna Shroeder (founder of The Distinguished Guest) for some insights:
+We got in touch with a seasoned expert on the topic, Alanna Shroeder (founder of The Distinguished Guest) for some insights:

 “We always suggest that sheets and towels should be replaced at least every two years, if not sooner.
 Our recommendation is that vacation rental owners keep a minimum of two sets of sheets per bed, and two sets of bath/beach towels per guest.
 Inspect them after every guest departure to check for stains, snags and other issues that would trigger the need for replacement.”